playcanvas/developer.playcanvas.com/content/en/getting-started.md

 * A camera (to view the box).
 * A light (to give some definition to the box).

-Fortunately, the Editor automatically creates a directional light and a camera for you when a new pack is created.
+Fortunately, the Editor automatically creates a directional light and a camera for you when a new scene is created.
 So here are the steps to create the box:

 * Right click on the Root node in the HIERARCHY panel to bring up the context menu and select 'New Entity' -> 'Box'.
 This creates a new child box entity of 'Root' in the HIERARCHY.